-For Level 2 Speaking Verse and Prose examinations the Learner must speak from memory one verse selection and one prose selection: one of these must be selected from the appropriate section of the LAMDA Verse and Prose Anthology - Volume 19 and one must be of their own choice.
-If verse is selected from the Anthology, the Learner must select a prose selection of their own choice.
-If prose is selected from the Anthology, the Learner must select a select a verse selection of their own choice.
+For Grade 4 and Grade 5 Speaking Verse and Prose examinations the Learner must speak from memory one verse selection and one prose selection: one of these must be selected from the appropriate section of the LAMDA Verse and Prose Anthology - Volume 19 and one must be of their Own Choice.

+If verse is selected from the Anthology, the Learner must select a prose selection of their Own Choice.

+If prose is selected from the Anthology, the Learner must select a verse selection of their Own Choice.

-The own choice selection must be published but not set in the LAMDA Verse and Prose Anthology - Volume 19.
+The Own Choice selection must be published, but not set in the LAMDA Verse and Prose Anthology - Volume 19.